Vyral/base-template/_posts/2019-06-04-how-does-the-ibuyer-model-work-in-real-estate.md

 {% include youtube.html %}

-An iBuyer is a company that will agree to purchase your property, sight-unseen, and close the transaction quickly. &nbsp;Here’s how it works:
+An iBuyer is a company that will agree to purchase your property, sight unseen, and close the transaction quickly. &nbsp;Here’s how it works:

 1. You fill out a form that includes all the information you know about your house.
 2. You upload photos of your property.